A simple guide to which benefits and discounts you might be entitled to and how to get them

 Free road fund tax

-If you get the higher rate of the mobility component of Disability Living Allowance or Personal Independence Payments you can get a free tax disc for one vehicle.
+If you get the higher rate of the mobility component of Disability Living Allowance or Personal Independence Payments you can get tax exemption for one vehicle.

 This allows you to travel free on almost all public transport in London.
 You can find out if you’re eligible by contacting the City of London’s contact centre on 020 7332 1224.